gudbrandsc/RaftMachin-Library/README.md

 - Secondaries should append AppendEntries to their log.
 - Log entries should be committed(added to state machine) based on RPC from leader.

+I'm having problems understanding configuration changes and have therefor not included it here.
+I will ask you about this tomorrow, and then we can decide together if this is something that should be implimented.

 For this project I will try to put a lot of effort on my test script to make sure that my demo is working correctly.
 I have still not 100% decided on having a demo using my userservice, or if I'm going to have a simple service.
 This will depend on the amount of time i have left